 Discussion Questions:

-One series, Pillars of the Washington State Court System, will help students and the public better understand how justice is applied in our state.
-Each video will explore core questions, like: How does the justice system try to avoid implicit bias?
+The final segment in the Courts Explained series will be the Pillars of the Washington State Court System.
+This final segment will help students and the public better understand how justice is applied in our state.
+Each video in the series explores core questions, like: How does the justice system try to avoid implicit bias?
 How do courts ensure procedural fairness?
 Why is judicial independence important?
 How does the judicial branch ensure that all Washingtonians experience equal application under the law?
-Together, these videos break down the big ideas that shape our courts and their role in delivering justice for all.
+These videos break down the big ideas that shape our courts and their role in delivering justice for all.